MapcreatorIO/interactive/docs.md

 ```

 #### levels
-The API `levels` function will return an array of all `level` objects as described above as well as the current level.
+The API `levels` function will return an array of all `level` objects as described above as well as the highest, lowest and the current level.

 ```js
 {